 - Avoid running the application in public Wi-Fi.

 - Do not use jailbroken phones.

 - Install antivirus.

 Technologies are growing and improving, and so are cyberattacks on banks.
 To create a secure application, you should stay up to date and be aware of the latest innovations.
 At Softensy, we always keep an eye on the trends in the fintech industry.
-If you have extra subject information, share it with us in comments.
+If you have extra subject information, share it with us in the comments.